pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 by [Thierry Noir]{lang=fr} in protest of the Berlin Wall [as the mascot](#the-key-to-success) of this post, even though it is not his [most well-known work][mutations] and tearing down a wall is not enough.
-In a sense, the painting of the Berlin Wall during the 1980s is representative of the modern-day resistance movement in scholarly communications that has led to the situation in which we now find ourselves.
-In the minds of the people at that time, the act of painting the Berlin Wall created an alternative way of looking at and thinking about the Wall, an alternative system so to speak.
+In a sense, the painting of the many kilometers of the wall that divided East and West Berlin is representative of the modern-day resistance movement in scholarly communications.
+In the minds of the people during the 1980s, the act of painting the Berlin Wall created an alternative way of looking at and thinking about it, an alternative system so to speak.
 It changed the Wall from a "killing machine" to something that could be transcended, if only in thought.
 It threw out the assumption that the Wall was unapproachable and proved that it was possible _to think_ about it and the more sublime revelation that there might be more than one way to think about it.

 The Scholarly Commons provides us an similar opportunity to step back and deeply consider the direction we want to go with science and scholarship.
-While it is in part a reaction to the inequities of the current system, the Scholarly Commons is also a new mindset---not one of naivete or innocence, but one that leverages our collective understanding of the past to help us avoid the all too familiar mind traps and rabbit holes as we move forward.
+While it originated in part as a reaction to the inequities of the current system, the Scholarly Commons solicits a new mindset---not one of naivete or innocence, but one that leverages our collective understanding of the past to help us avoid the all too familiar mind traps and rabbit holes as we move forward.
+In the weeks and months after the fall of the Berlin Wall, could any greater reason exist for the [Mauerspechte] to use hammers and pickaxes to break off bits of the Wall as souvenirs other than to keep in our collective memory the things we have learned from the experience?
 In the daily struggle against the paywalls of closed scholarship and science, there is much that the current system can teach us as we seek to repurpose our swords as plowshares.
-In the weeks and months after the fall of the Berlin Wall, could any greater reason exist for the [Mauerspechte] to use hammers and pickaxes to break off bits of the Wall as souvenirs other than to keep in our collective memory the things we have learned from the experience?

 And just as with the [reunification of Germany], realizing the Scholarly Commons is not simply a matter of removing a wall and getting on with life as usual.
-It will take new ways of thinking, new approaches, and reconstruction that will include a whole lot of work.
-In this sense, the mascot of this post can serve a dual purpose (and make a higher contribution to the future) if we are willing to consider [a well-known parable][parable] that involves some blind monks who had never before experienced an elephant.
-When given the opportunity to examine one for the first time, each reached a different conclusion based upon the part of the elephant he examined.
+It is a positive step forward that will require new ways of thinking, new approaches, and reconstruction that take into account our collective desires and visions for the future.
+In this sense, the mascot of this post can serve a dual purpose (and make a higher contribution to the future) if we are willing to consider [a well-known parable][parable] that involves six blind monks and an elephant.
+When given the opportunity to examine one for the first time, each monk reached a different conclusion based upon the part of the elephant he examined.
 The first felt the trunk and thought the elephant was like a snake.
 Another felt the tusk and thought it was like a spear.
 The third felt the tail and thought it was like a rope.
-Yet another felt the leg thought it was like a tree.
-The monk who felt the ear thought the elephant was like a fan.
+Another felt the leg thought it was like a tree.
+The fifth felt the ear thought the elephant was like a fan.
 The last felt the side and thought it was like a wall.
 Each was right about what he perceived, but all were wrong about the elephant!
 Not one had a correct understanding of the whole.

 Like the blind monks in this parable, people bring their own unique perspectives to the idea of the Scholarly Commons.
-Nobody sees the whole picture and it is all too easy for us to be blinded by our own interpretations of the features that we think we see.
-It is precisely because of the unavoidable fact that we each occupy a unique position in the world that we inherit fragmented understanding and blind spots as to what others see from their own respective vantage points.
+Nobody sees the whole picture and it is all too easy to be blinded by our own interpretations of the features that we think we see.
+And it is precisely because of the unavoidable fact that we each occupy a unique position in the world that we inherit fragmented understanding and blind spots as to what others see from their own respective vantage points.
 The Scholarly Commons attracts people for so many different reasons that it is easy to wonder whether it can possibly accommodate such seemingly divergent views.
 But this does not mean that there is no hope for the future or that the Scholarly Commons is forever undefinable and unknowable!
 Like the elephant in this parable, the Scholarly Commons is something very specific.
 It is not simply a catch-all bag for anything FAIR, Open, or Citable.
 It is a complex vision that cannot be defined by [a few principles][principles] any more than an elephant can be defined by a small set